rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Join the [mailing list](https://mail.mozilla.org/listinfo/rust-dev) for longer conversations.

-In both cases, please follow the conduct guidelines on the development policy in [[Note development policy]].
+In both cases, please follow the conduct guidelines on the [development policy|Note development policy]].